Kaworu Nagisa: Critical reception

 Criticism of Kaworu's character and his relationship with Shinji in the original series has been positive.
 According to the website Otaquest, detractors have labeled him as a "yaoi fuel", "while others see him as a vital piece of the Evangelion puzzle".
 For Caleb Bailey of Comic Book Resources the hot spring scene "blazed the trail" on homosexual relationships in Japanese animation, being "ahead of its time".
 Anthony Gramuglia cited Shinji and Kaworu among the best queer representations in Japanese animation, but criticized Kaworu's degrading role in some spin-offs.

 LGBT-oriented portal Pride.com praised Kaworu and his relationship with Shinji, "especially during a time where LGBTQ representation was almost nonexistent in many forms of media".
-Lyznee Loveridge of Anime News Network praised its development, finding it "refreshing".
+Lynzee Loveridge of Anime News Network praised its development, finding it "refreshing".
 Her colleague Kenneth Lee criticized Kaworu as "an enigmatic figure that further adds fuel to the fire of confusion, but he just manages to raise even more questions that remain unanswered".
 Lee considers their relationship to be "disturbing, gratuitous, and unnecessary".
 According to Lee, the openness Shinji shows towards Kaworu is implausible and "irrational": "Ultimately, the homosexuality issue seems nothing more than cheap shock value tactics to stun Generation X".

 Screen Rant and Comic Book Resources listed him among the best characters in the series.
 The twenty-fourth episode is considered one of the best of the series, and his fight with Shinji was also received positively by critics.
 For Comic Book Resources' Reuben Baron, in particular, his defeat is "the most dramatic example" of the narrative seriousness of Neon Genesis Evangelion later episodes.
 Screen Rant's Jack Cameron feels his confrontation with Shinji is, "Perhaps the most heartbreaking of fights in the whole series".
-Kaworu's last scenes were also appreciated by anime critics.
+Kaworu's last scenes were also appreciated by anime critic Chris Beveridge.
 According to the Asiascape site, his last scene, in which he's trapped in the hands of Shinji's Eva-01 and marked by a long sixty-second freeze-frame, represents one of the more prominent uses of creative visual motifs in the series.

 Carlo Santos of Anime News Network appreciated the character of Kaworu and the role he played in Sadamoto's manga; he wrote, "the tension between the two boys soon becomes one of the most intriguing subplots".
 Zac Bertschy, reviewing Evangelion 3.0, praised the development of their relationship, describing it as the film's highlight.
 Anime Reign magazine expressed a similar opinion, considering it one of the few merits of characterization in the movie.
-Nicoletta Christina Browne of THEM Anime Reviews found Kaworu's personality and relationship with Shinji in 3.0 effective, but wordy and rushed, while Los Angeles Times's Inkoo Kang considered Kaworu's interactions with Shinji melodramatic.
+Nicole MacLean of THEM Anime Reviews found Kaworu's personality and relationship with Shinji in 3.0 effective, but wordy and rushed, while Los Angeles Times's Inkoo Kang considered Kaworu's interactions with Shinji melodramatic.